The Rise of Christianity

 Consider the martyrdom of Perpetua.
 Here we learn the details of the long ordeal and gruesome death suffered by this tiny band of resolute Christians as they were attacked by wild beasts in front of a delighted crowd assembled in the arena.
 But we also learn that had the Christians all given in to the demand to sacrifice to the emperor, and thereby been spared, someone else would have been thrown to the animals.
 After all, these were games held in honor of the emperor’s young son.
 And whenever there were games, people had to die.
 Dozens of them, sometimes hundreds.

 Finally, what the Christianity gave to its converts was nothing less than their humanity.
-In this sense, virtue was its own reward.The Rise of Christianity (emphasis his)
+In this sense, virtue was its own reward .

 My Own Conclusions

-Regardless of how hard atheists and humanistic liberals try to spin and revise United States history, this is a nation founded upon principles and a morality unique to Christianity and its foundation, Judaism.
+Regardless of how desperately atheists and so-called “progressives” try to spin their revisionist histories of the United States, this is a nation founded upon a morality and sociological insights unique to Christianity and its foundation, Judaism.
 Judeo-Christian concepts are deeply embedded in our Declaration of Independence, the US Constitution, as well as the Bill of Rights and its subsequent amendments, and throughout our legal system.

 And as our society becomes more and more secularized in viewpoint, morality, and politics, the very issues Christianity resolved for the urban Greco-Roman world are now reasserting their presence in our communities.